buttplugio/stpihkal/stpihkal/hardware/petrainer.md

 0 | 1000
 1 | 1110

-I havent tried the code, as one of the libraries seems dead and also I don't have python2 installed.
+I haven't tried the code, as one of the libraries seems dead and also I don't have python2 installed.

 The provided code talks to an RFCat dongle, but a YardStickOne probably works as a drop-in-replacement.
 I wonder if [this contraption](https://rurandom.org/justintime/w/Cheapest_ever_433_Mhz_transceiver_for_PCs) would work also.